 Community worker's labor in a project should be a voluntary basis.
-The labor risks associated with working conditions of these workers are considered to be moderate due to the infection of COVID-19.
+Broadly, community workers work as community advocates, conduct outreach and community engagement for public health programs, and provide health education and services.
+CW will also provide help to bridge communication between health center and COVID patient who are staying homes.
+The labor risks associated with working conditions of these workers are considered to be high due to the infection of COVID-19.
+Below are basic precautionary measures to be followed by community workers: